williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ### Signature
 {:.beta}

-This is the digital signature that Okta signs, using the public key identified by the `kid` property in the header section.
+This is a digital signature Okta generates using the public key identified by the `kid` property in the header section.
 {:.beta}

 ### Scopes and claims
 {:.beta}

-Access token includes pre-defined scopes and claims, as well as the custom scopes and claims.
+Access Tokens include pre-defined scopes and claims and can optionally contain custom scopes and claims.
 {:.beta}

 #### Pre-defined scopes and claims